CryptoManufaktur-io/polygon-zkevm-docker/README.md

 # Overview

 Docker Compose for Polygon zkEVM node.
+Also supports XLayer with `cdk-erigon.yml`

 The `./zkevmd` script can be used as a quick-start: